The best sandwiches in London

 406 St John St, London EC1V 4ND

 Where to start with the sandwich options at this Scottish spot at Angel?
 For breakfast, there are morning rolls with haggis or black pudding and they serve up a series of monthly special sarnies that are going to make you want to keep coming back.
-At the time of writing those included a Gaelic fritter made with split pea fritters, wild garlic sauce and pickled veg and an Angus patty melt.
+At the time of writing, they were just celebrating the return of The Big Mick, made with Angus beef, whisky burger sauce, onion & pickles on toast.

 Follow them on Instagram: @auldhag_